moirabanka/traingame/to-do.md

 Immediate Goals
+- [ ] create a new consequence type that checks if the player wants to perform an additional action with a Y/n prompt e.g: player enters 'touch door' when cursed. the game asks the player if they want to smash the door, and lets them type yes or no maybe accomplish these with a flag put on any narration. straightforward narration can be stored as a string in a dictionary key, but this kind of special narration is stored as a list that also contains an extra flag that triggers this prompt along with other strings for follow-up narration if i'm doing this, i might as well also make a flag that lets the player choose from a list of options. it would be cool if the options could be contextual and based on the player's current emotions or stance.
+This could be the basis of the dialogue system.
-- [ ] change how player commands are processed
-    one-word commands should be valid, and invalid targets need to default to 'other'
+- [x] change how player commands are processed one-word commands should be valid, and invalid targets need to default to 'other'
-- [ ] implement system commands that can be used while in game, such as 'save' or 'load'
+- [x] implement system commands that can be used while in game, such as 'save' or 'load'
-- [ ] find a way to display special narration based on conditions, backgrounds, emotions, or stances I'm probably just going to add another consequence flag 'SN' with a sub-dictionary of special narration referenced by keys named after backgrounds, conditions, emotions, or stances
+- [ ] find a way to display special narration based on conditions, backgrounds, emotions, or stances I'm probably just going to add another consequence flag 'SN' with a sub-dictionary of special narration referenced by keys named after backgrounds, conditions, emotions, or stances now I'm thinking thay this special narration should always be associated with a check.
+However, I also want to have an alternate mechanic for replacing the original status-based narration, though this should be done only rarely.
 - [ ] add a game cycle function that loops through the player turn, threat turns, and performs necessary checks and upkeep
-- [ ] loop the player turn so that the player can retry faulty commands
+- [x] loop the player turn so that the player can retry faulty commands
-- [ ] change the resolve function so it is more readable
+- [x] change the resolve function so it is more readable
 - [ ] add a time counter that can be used to trigger threat turns
+- [ ] migrate narration to new consequence dictionary
+- [ ] add additional consequences for the migrated narration
+- [ ] system command that shows all commands the player can use right now including contextual commands and those drawn from the character's background and status
+- [ ] system command that shows the character's current emotional state and stance
+- [ ] tracked character history
+    should take note of all interactions that can have an effect on the character that shouldn't be repeatable. also requires a system that checks when a command has been used before and changes the consequences as a result
+- [ ] flesh out the backgrounds
+    Malcontent
+        Wants to break things. better at aggression. cruel streak.
+    Utilitarian
+        Wants to use and repurpose items.
+    Gourmond
+        Appreciative of life's beauties. indulgent. loves food. has a good time.
+    Reactionary
+        Ruled by fear. hateful can transmute fear to anger and disgust at will. good reaction time. resistant to cognitive dissonance
+        So far, this is by far the most interesting class

 Game presentation